KARNIVAL TA' MALTA

 Under the artistic direction of Jason Busuttil

 Il-Karnival ta’ Malta is one of the oldest historical festivals in Malta, with just under five centuries of credited and documented history dating back to the Knight’s of St John’s occupancy in Malta.
 New artistic creations are born while traditions are kept alive and revived, particularly with the revival of satire, a fundamental facet to the historical Maltese Karnival.
-In Fact, an artistic float has been purposely designed and dedicated to the EU Presidency in Malta for this year’s edition of Carnival.
+Infact, an artistic float has been purposely designed and dedicated to the EU Presidency in Malta for the 2017 edition of Carnival.
 The design was created by Steve Bell, renowned English political cartoonist.

 It is a festival that gels the community together, with a non-discriminatory participation of all from differing ages and social backgrounds.
 Il-Karnival ta’ Malta is one of the world’s unique carnivals whereby a celebration of artistic floats, dances and elaborate costumes are entwined with the grotesque and satire, making the genre exclusively a ‘maltese carnivalesque’.